codatio/codat-docs/docs/using-the-api/managing-companies.md

 :::caution Create new groups with care

-Codat does not support the updating or deletion of groups so make sure to double check the name is correct.
+It's not possible to update or delete existing groups, so double-check that the group's name is correct when creating it.
 :::

 Once you have created a group a company can be assigned to it in twos ways: either at point of company creation or after it is created.